Rifframe

 How Rifframe works

-Build a wireframe landing page by composing sections from a library hand-crafted from the structure of 316 modern websites.
+Build wireframe pages, or a whole site, by composing sections from a library extracted from the structure of 300+ modern websites.
 Optionally, let an LLM fill it with copy from a brief.
 Export clean HTML+Tailwind, plain text, JSON, or a PNG image.

 1. Editor basics